NL-BioImaging/biomero/README.md

 - The `gtfolder` parameter (Optional)
     - pointing to a `ground-truth` input files, generally not needed for prediction / processing purposes.
 - The `outfolder` parameter
-    - where you write all your output files (to get copied back to Omero)
+    - where you write all your output files (to get copied back to OMERO)

 ### Wrapper.py
 Note that you can also use the [wrapper.py](https://github.com/Neubias-WG5/W_Template/blob/master/wrapper.py) setup from BIAFLOWS to handle the I/O for you: